itailang/SampleNet/reconstruction/README.md

 python sampler/evaluate_samplenet_progressive.py --n_sample_points 64 --train_folder log/SampleNetProgressive
 ```

-This script operates similarly to the evaluation script for SampleNet.
+This script operates similarly to the evaluation script for the Autoencoder with FPS sampled points.

 ### Visualization
 You can visualized point clouds (input, reconstructed, or sampled) by adding the flag `--visualize_results` to the evaluation script of the Autoencoder, SampleNet or SampleNetProgressive.